-Our Articles of Incorporation currently authorize the issuance of up to 125,000,000 common shares, no par value, of which 57,932,220 shares were outstanding at June 27, 2013.
+Our Articles of Incorporation currently authorize the issuance of up to 75,000,000 common shares, no par value, of which 54,912,793 shares were outstanding at March 28, 2013.
+In connection with the Asset Contribution Agreement, we plan to call a special meeting of our shareholders at which we will ask them to approve an amendment of our Articles of Incorporation increasing the authorized number of common shares to 125,000,000.
 As of March 28, 2013, there were 15,159 holders of the common shares based on the share position listing.
 Each holder of record is entitled to one vote for each outstanding common share owned by him on every matter properly submitted to the shareholders for their vote.